bacontime/blog-mirror/nature/taxonomy.md

 After all, we used to think of reptiles and amphibians as the same kind of thing.
 And it was only in the last century that people reaized that mushrooms aren't plants.

-If you were to partially categorize the vertebrates using only monophyletic groups, and avoiding most of the fancy latin terminology, you could come up with a tree that looks something like this:
+If you were to partially categorize the vertebrates using only monophyletic groups, playing a bit fast and loose with terms, and avoiding most of the fancy latin terminology, you could come up with a tree that looks something like this: